 In addition, you continue to be protected under the provisions of the Canadian Code of Practice for Consumer Debit Card Services.

-It will take time for all merchants, including stores and restaurants, to be set up with chip technology.
 To ensure your RBC chip Client Card continues to be accepted everywhere (including outside Canada), it will contain a magnetic stripe in addition to the chip.
 You can expect to make two types of transactions with your RBC chip Client Card for some time to come:

 Swipe and PIN – the magnetic stripe is swiped and validated by your personal identification number (PIN) just as it is today.